 I come away from every single meeting with a smile, no matter how awful I feel before the meeting.
 I look forward to chatting with my group, I genuinely care how everyone is feeling and they care for me too.
 When people thank me, I thank them back, because I get so much more from these meetings than any of the members could realise.
 I used to feel so alone and now I have this incredible group of people who understand exactly how I feel.
 That is absolutely priceless and I am so lucky to have them.

-If you are interested in becoming a member of the TNA UK and joining one of our local support groups, please click here to sign up today.
+If you are interested in becoming a member of the TNA UK and joining one of our regional support groups, please click here to sign up today.

 If you are interested in running a local support group for the TNA UK, or volunteering with us in any way, please let me know and I will put you in touch with the relevant person to arrange this.

 The Pain Corner does not make any profit.
 If you enjoyed reading my blog, or found it useful and would like to make a donation of £3 towards the cost of the domain, you can do so by clicking here.
 Your contribution will help keep this website running.
 Thank you!